ContestedWheel/EvalEvalEval-BD/Custom Commands/self-catching/README.md

  * `asyncio` import to the imports
  * Class variable to under line 40 (super init)
  * Main function to `spawn` function (between line 236-260)
- * Trigger function between line 273-274
+ * Trigger function to between line 273-274
 3. Save the file and restart the bot.
 4. Copy the eval from `eval.py` and run it with your bot's prefix. (replace `BALL_NAME`, `INT_SECONDS` and `CHANNEL_ID`)